 Getting Her "Comeuppance" in The Philadelphia Story

-The famous prologue scene in the film, where we see just a minute in the tempestuous marriage of C.K.
-Dexter Haven and Tracy Lord, as Tracy breaks Dexter’s golf clubs over her knee before he takes her face and pushes her to the ground, was an addition written by the film’s producer, Joseph Mankiewicz.
+The famous prologue scene in the film, where we see a brief moment in the tempestuous marriage of C.K.
+Dexter Haven and Tracy Lord—as Tracy breaks Dexter’s golf clubs over her knee before he takes her face and pushes her to the ground, was an addition written by the film’s producer, Joseph Mankiewicz.

 “I don’t want to make a grand entrance in this picture.
 Moviegoers…think I’m too la-di-da or something.
 A lot of people want to see me fall flat on my face.”

-As terrible as it sounds, Kate was right.
-One of the reasons why The Philadelphia Story was a success with audiences at the time was because, as Joe Mankiewicz put it, people wanted to see Katharine Hepburn “get her comeuppance.”
-And in the film, as Tracy Lord, Kate gets it.
+One of the reasons why The Philadelphia Story succeeded with audiences of the time was precisely because, as Joe Mankiewicz put it, they wanted to see Katharine Hepburn:

-At the end of the film, Kate as Tracy promises Grant’s Dexter that “she’ll be yar now.”
+At the end of the film, Tracy promises Dexter that “she’ll be yar now.”
 “Yar,” an old boating term, means quick, agile, and easy to maneuver.

-Just as Dexter doesn’t want a judgmental goddess on a pedestal, he also doesn’t want a wife he can push around.
+Just as Dexter doesn’t want a judgmental goddess on a pedestal, he also doesn’t want a wife who is “easy to maneuver.”
+Dexter doesn’t want someone he can push around.
 He wants Tracy to forget about perfection, and just be herself.

-And with The Philadelphia Story, it seemed audiences might just be ready to accept Katharine Hepburn as herself, too.
+As the success of The Philadelphia Story underscored, it seemed moviegoers were ready to accept Katharine Hepburn as herself, too.